chhaylatte/StraitJacket/README.md

 SnapKit works as a more concise version of layout anchors.
 Its code is much easier to read through and allows multiple constraint creation at once.

 Certain constraints could have been created using loops, but it makes the code kind of awkward to follow.
-I also had to think a lot about if I'm connecting the correct anchors to the correct anchors of correct elements.
-This was a pretty tedious process but not as much as layout anchors.
+Like using layout anchors, the developer must be cautious when connecting anchors or lots of grief would result.
+This was a pretty tedious process but nowhere nearly as much as layout anchors.
+SnapKit tries to hide constraints from the developer but they can be referenced by calling `.constraint.layoutConstraints` after each make constraint call.

 ```swift
 // Layout: 58 lines: 1608 characters